nobz226/nobz-beats-app/README.md

 # 🎧 NOBS BEATS APP 🎵
 > *Where Music Production Meets Innovation* ✨
+>
+>
+> *This is a project built using a combination of AI and handwritten code and is still a work in progress.
+>
+>

 <div align="center">
   <img src="static/images/bg3.png" alt="Music Production Toolkit" width="100%"/>